-There are many software programs being offered these days, that identify themselves as Malware removers and PC Optimizers, and promise to effectively identify errors, clean up the disk and make the computer perform generally faster.
-However, they don’t really always do what they claim and could instead make your Windows PC actually slow.
-Besides, many a times such software follow a practice of providing a free version of their software that scans your system, show you a number of errors and then ask you to purchase the full version to remove these errors.
-Microsoft asks users to be aware of such unwanted software and even block them if needed.
-Such programs often bait users into buying this software, when these are Unwanted Software in reality.
+Many software programs are being offered these days that identify themselves as Malware removers and PC Optimizers and promise to effectively identify errors, clean up the disk and make the computer perform generally faster.
+However, they don’t always do what they claim and could instead make your Windows PC slow.
+Besides, many times such software follow a practice of providing a free version of their software that scans your system, shows you several errors, and then asks you to purchase the full version to remove these errors.
+Microsoft asks users to be aware of such unwanted software and even blocks them if needed.
+Such programs often bait users into buying this software when it are Unwanted Software in reality.

-These unwanted software make false or exaggerated claims and can even inflict damage to the computers.
-They could be antivirus software throwing up warnings about infection and asking you to buy a license to clean uo the malware or they could be PC Cleaners or Optimizers that show errors on your PC and require you to buy a license to fix the errors.
+These unwanted apps make false or exaggerated claims and can even damage computers.
+They could be antivirus software throwing up warnings about infection and asking you to buy a license to clean up the malware, or they could be PC Cleaners or Optimizers that show errors on your PC and require you to buy a license to fix the errors.

-While there are genuine software which do this – there are others too who may throw up false or exaggerated warnings to scare you.
+While there are genuine softwares that does this – there are others too who may throw up false or exaggerated warnings to scare you.
 So you have to judge for yourself and take a call.

-Two of the most common behaviors show by such unwanted software are:
+Two of the most common behaviors shown by such unwanted software are:

 1] Creating suspicion in PC user’s mind

-Software which make false promises inflict hazards on the PC that the user may not even recognize.
-One of such hazard is when the free version of the program calls out errors and warnings in your PC without providing enough clarity on the actual errors or what exactly is wrong!
-Eventually they ask the users to purchase the premium version of the application to clean the errors, leaving you rather confused what exact benefits you will get if you buy.
-Even if you decide against buying the premium version you are always left thinking that you have unresolved niggling issues on your PC.
+The software which makes false promises inflict hazards on the PC that the user may not even recognize.
+One such hazard is when the program’s free version calls out errors and warnings in your PC without providing enough clarity on the actual errors or what exactly is wrong!
+Eventually, they ask the users to purchase the premium version of the application to clean the errors, leaving you somewhat confused about what exact benefits you will get if you buy.
+Even if you decide against purchasing the premium version, you are always left thinking you have unresolved niggling issues on your PC.

 2] Removing Prefetch files unnecessarily

-Prefetch files help Windows keep a track of the way your computer starts and which programs you commonly open.
-By default, this information is stored as a number of small files in the Prefetch folder.
+Prefetch files help Windows keep track of how your computer starts and which programs you commonly open.
+This information is stored as several small files in the Prefetch folder by default.
 The next time you turn on your computer, Windows refers to these Prefetch files to help speed up the start process.
 The prefetch folder is a subfolder of the Windows system folder.
 The prefetch folder is self-maintaining, and there’s no need to delete it or empty its contents.
 Windows cleans the Prefetcher at 128 entries down to the 32 most used application’s Prefetch files.

-But some software actually show Prefetch files as errors which need to be fixed.
+But some software shows Prefetch files as errors that need to be fixed.
 Remember, if the contents of the Prefetch folder are deleted, Windows and your programs will take longer to open the next time you turn on your computer.
-Hence, these unwanted programs actually make your system slower.
+Hence, these unwanted programs make your system slower.

 Windows Defender will block Unwanted Software based on these criteria